 With the leftover buttercream, make the signature swirls on top of the cupcakes.

-Hint: Make sure these homemade hostess orange cupcakes are completely cool before you fill them with the buttercream filling and dip them into the icing glaze or everything will melt!
+Make sure these homemade hostess orange cupcakes are completely cool before you fill them with the buttercream filling and dip them into the icing glaze or everything will melt and slide off!

 You can store these homemade hostess orange cupcakes in an airtight container in the refrigerator for up to 3 days.
-These are best when consumed fresh on day 1.
+However, these are best when consumed fresh on day 1.

 Frequently Asked Questions